European Commission Releases Guidelines for Responsible Use of Generative AI in Research

 Balancing Innovation and Risk

-Generative AI offers many benefits.
-It can accelerate scientific discovery, improve productivity, and enhance research workflows.
-However, it also comes with serious risks that must be addressed:
+Generative AI can accelerate scientific discovery, improve productivity, and support research workflows.
+However, the technology also introduces risks that must be addressed.

-To address these concerns, the guidelines outline key principles rooted in the European Code of Conduct for Research Integrity.
+To address these issues, the guidelines outline principles grounded in the European Code of Conduct for Research Integrity.

 Four Core Principles for Responsible Use

-Full transparency is essential.
-Researchers must clearly disclose if and how they used generative AI in their work, including during writing, analysis, or data processing. - Respect
+2. Honesty: Transparency is essential.
+Researchers should disclose when and how generative AI was used in writing, analysis, or data processing.

-Ethical research includes respecting colleagues, subjects, and the broader public.
-Researchers must recognize AI’s limitations, avoid reinforcing bias, and handle private or proprietary data with care. - Accountability
+3. Respect: Ethical research requires respect for colleagues, research subjects, and the broader public.
+Researchers should acknowledge AI limitations, avoid reinforcing bias, and protect sensitive data.

-Researchers remain responsible for all outputs, regardless of AI involvement.
-Human oversight must guide AI use at every stage, ensuring ethical decision-making and responsible communication.
+4. Accountability: Researchers remain responsible for all outputs regardless of AI involvement.
+Human oversight must guide AI use at every stage.

 Practical Recommendations for Researchers

-- Avoid using AI in peer review or other sensitive tasks
+• Avoid using AI in peer review or other sensitive evaluation processes

 Role of Funders and Policymakers